utiasDSL/safe-control-gym/walkthroughs/tutorial.md

 - task_config:
     - Contains all task override configurations including:
         - control frequency, constraints, disturbances, cost, initial state etc.
-    - More specifics on task configuration can be found in the "Task Configuration" section
+    - More specifics on task and environment configuration can be found in the "Environment Configuration" and "Task Configuration" sections
 - algo_config:
     - Contains all algorithm configurations including:
         - seed, initial model parameters, number of iterations, learning rate etc.
-    - More specifics on algorithm configurations can be found in the "Algorithm Configuration" section

 ## Configurations and Options